SureshProfessional/Smart-Start-Academy/README.md

 ## Contact

-For questions or support, please contact the development team.
+For questions or support,
+Email - sureshparmar.dev@gmail.com,
+Phone no - 9879929741.